renard/mysql-backup/README.md

 --snapshot, -s
 : Perform a binary backup using *lvm* or *zfs* snapshot.

+--check, -C
+: Do a nagios comptatible check (See MONITORING below).

 NOTE: To restore a *LVM* or *ZFS* snapshot you just need to untar the archive.